SaaS Lead Generation in 2021 – Complete Guide

 Provide valuable data that pertains to your business

-What do people know about your SaaS company?
+What do people know about your SaaS product?
 In the eternally wise words of wisdom, “scientia potentia est,” or “knowledge is power.”
 Providing information that showcases your value to customers is key to generating qualified leads.

-Having accounts and posting on social media is essential for disseminating information, but what you say and how you say it are what will determine whether someone browsing and seeing your posts becomes a lead, or continues searching for a different SaaS provider for their needs.
+Having accounts and posting on social media is essential for disseminating information.
+But what you say and how you say it are what will determine whether someone browsing and seeing your posts becomes a lead, or continues searching for a different SaaS provider for their needs.

 So, how do you speak the language of your potential customers?
 Use numbers to provide data that demonstrates how you are the best service for your customers.
 Put yourself in the lead’s shoes: what are you considering when seeking to enlist a SaaS provider?
 Customers are primarily mulling over two factors when shopping for a service: 1) how much will this cost? and 2) how well will this increase my business?
 They are thinking in terms of numbers, so speak their language.

-Using numbers to demonstrate your success is an invaluable method for turning viewers into leads, so make them visually appealing and noticeable.
+Using numbers to demonstrate your success is an invaluable method for turning viewers into leads.
+So make them visually appealing and noticeable.
 Remember when you heard as a child that a picture is worth one thousand words?
 Absolutely true.

 Take for example the following infographic created by Salesforce.com, an incredibly successful cloud computing company.
 Ask yourself, what does it say to you?
 What impression does it leave on you?

 See?
-You likely now believe that Salesforce is a powerful, in-the-know company and, if you were in need of their cloud services, you yourself are now one of their leads.
+You likely now believe that Salesforce is a powerful, in-the-know company.
+And, if you were in need of their cloud services, you yourself are now one of their leads.
 Numbers work, but it is also how the numbers are used to tell the story of your company.
 In this example, each statistic is prefaced with a “+” and the followed with words like “faster” or “increase” to reinforce the positive performance that their service provides.

-By using numbers you leave a lasting impression, but you should also back them up with detailed data to reinforce the value of your service.
+By using numbers you leave a lasting impression.
+But you should also back them up with detailed data to reinforce the value of your service.
 Look at how in the above example, each statistic is immediately followed by a link to watch a demonstration or to read more on the particular facet of the company’s services.
-The devil is in the details, so make sure that you are using data that is targeted specifically for your future customers.
+The devil is in the details.
+So make sure that you are using data that is targeted specifically for your future customers.

 - Your leads may be at varying stages of their purchasing histories (the buyer’s journey).
 Perhaps they have used a service you provide before, or maybe they are new to the game.
 You want to have information that caters to newbies and industry veterans alike.